react-navigation/react-navigation.github.io/versioned_docs/version-6.x/getting-started.md

 }
 ```

-and make sure to add an import statement at the top of this file:
+and make sure to add the following import statement at the top of this file below your package statement:

 ```java
 import android.os.Bundle;